 - Provide the generic name of the medication as it may not be the name by which it is known in Australia (or Korea).

 - Applications can take more than two weeks to process.

 If necessary, consult your doctor about alternative medicines well in advance of travel.

-There were a number of confirmed cases of Middle East Respiratory Syndrome (MERS) in the South Korea in 2015.
+There were a number of confirmed cases of Middle East Respiratory Syndrome (MERS) in South Korea in 2015.

 Malaria is a risk in the demilitarised zone and in rural areas in the northern parts of Gyonggi and Gangwon provinces.
 Japanese encephalitis also occurs.

 Protect yourself against mosquito-borne illnesses: